yousoumar/airportly/readme.md

 ### Spin up MongoDB and Mosquitto

-We use MongoDB as database, and Mosquitto as MQQT server.
+We use MongoDB as database, and Mosquitto as MQTT server.
 We run and connect them to other parts of the project using `Docker Compose`.

 Open a terminal in the project root folder and run: